-Mike Goodpaster is the founder and co-owner of The Grueling Truth Sports Radio Show.
-Mike has been a football coach for 25 years, the last 5 as a Professional Indoor Coach including the head coach the with the Evansville Rage, Owensboro Rage and the Northern Kentucky River Monsters, compiling a record of 22 wins 8 losses.
-He is currently the Head Coach of the Northern Kentucky Nightmare in the AIF.
+Mike Goodpaster is the founder and owner of The Grueling Truth Sports Network.
+Mike has been a football coach for 27 years, the last 5 as a Professional Indoor Coach including the head coach the with the Evansville Rage, Owensboro Rage, and the Northern Kentucky River Monsters, compiling a record of 26 wins 8 losses as a Head Football Coach.
+As a head coach at the Pro level and High School levels combined he has compiled a win-loss record of 176-41.
+He has been named the coach of the year in different leagues on 8 separate occasions.

-Mike is also the # 1 ranked private football coach in the midwest by coachup.com and enjoys coaching his own kids in Football, Basketball, and Baseball.
+Mike has also been the # 1 ranked private football coach in the Midwest by coachup.com for the past 4 years.
+26 players he has privately coached have earned Division 1 scholarships in the last 4 years and.
+Mike enjoys coaching his own kids in Football, Basketball, and Baseball.
 His own athletic career took him to Indiana State as a Division One Basketball Player.

 When he is not coaching, he continues to stay engaged in sports.
 He has recently written for sports rants and has published his own book The Rage Within – an autobiography about being a head coach in the world of Indoor Football.